expothecary/geo_sql/README.md

 implementation-specific functions found in specific backends, as well as high- level functions for features such as generating Mapbox vector tiles.

-The over-all goals of this library are:
+The goals of this library are:

+ * Ease of use: it should be clear how to get started and moving.
  * Support a variety of GIS extensions that are available via Eto, including PostGIS and SpatialLite.
  * Provide extensive support for GIS SQL functions available, not only those which are commonly used.
  * Separate functions into modules by their availability and standards compliance to make it easy to only use functions available in the backend being targetted
- * Provide out-of-the-box support for common use cases, not just individual SQL functions, for great ease-of-use and sharing of best practies.
+ * Provide out-of-the-box support for high-level use cases, not just individual SQL functions.
 Vector map tile generation is a good example of this.

+Non-goals include:

+ * Having the fewest possible dependencies.
+Ecto adapters are pulled in as necessary, along with other dependencies such as `Jason` needed to make use easy.

 ## Usage